A²WiM

 20.03.2023

-Don't forget to join our virtual Tea Time event on Thursday, March 23, at 16:30, with a hot cup of your favorite tea/coffee!
-It is a great opportunity to network with women and non-binary mathematicians in a relaxed atmosphere, to share experiences and to connect with like-minded people!
+Our virtual Tea Time event took place on Thursday, March 23, at 16:30!
+This recurring event is always a great opportunity to network with women and non-binary mathematicians in a relaxed atmosphere, to share experiences and to connect with like-minded people!

-The topic for the meeting is "How to get a permanent position" and we are very happy that Ecaterina Sava-Huss from the University of Innsbruck will join us as a guest and share her expertise!
+The topic for the meeting was "How to get a permanent position" and we thank Ecaterina Sava-Huss from the University of Innsbruck for joining us as a guest and sharing her expertise!

 06.03.2023